-Mohammed Rafi was arguably the most popular male playback singer Indian cinema has ever seen and he is arguably maybe the most adored singer in Indian Cinema after who else but Lata Mangeshkar!
+Mohammed Rafi remains easily the most popular male playback singer Indian cinema has ever seen and he is arguably maybe the most adored singer in Indian filmdom after who else but Lata Mangeshkar!
 But even here, to many lovers of classical film music, Rafi’s popularity goes beyond even that of the nightingale’s.

 Blessed with an extremely flexible voice and singing style, Rafi could sing for anyone in any style.
-At one stage in the 1960s Rafi was the voice of every hero worth his salt be it Dilip Kumar, Dev Anand, Shammi Kapoor, Rajendra Kumar, Johnny Walker, Sunil Dutt, Biswajeet, Joy Mukherjee, Dharmendra, Shashi Kapoor and Raaj Kumar!
+At one stage in the 1960s, Rafi was the voice of every hero worth his salt be it Dilip Kumar, Dev Anand, Shammi Kapoor, Rajendra Kumar, Johnny Walker, Sunil Dutt, Biswajeet, Joy Mukherjee, Dharmendra, Shashi Kapoor or Raaj Kumar!
 From the classical Madhuban Mein Radhika Nachi Re to the swinging Aaja Aaja Main Hoon Pyar Tera, from the soulful Hum Bekhudi Mein Aapko Pukaren to the comic Sar jo Tera Chakraye, from the philosophical Dekhi Zamane ki Yaari to the frivolous Aiaiya Karoon Main Kya Sookoo Sookoo, he could sing anything!
 In fact, Rafi possessed such a wide singing range that he could easily sing in three octaves without veering out of control.

 Born on December 24, 1924 in Kotla Sultan Singh village in Amritsar District in Punjab, Rafi moved to Lahore when he was 14.
 There he studied music under Khan Abdul Waheed Khan, Jeevanlal Matto and Ustad Bade Ghulam Ali Khan.
 He was introduced to Radio Lahore by composer Feroz Nizami and made his film debut as playback singer in the Punjabi film Gul Baloch (1944) singing under the baton of composer Shyam Sunder.

 He then moved to Bombay in 1944 where he was given his earliest singing assignments by Naushad in Pehle Aap (1944) and mentor, Shyam Sunder, for the Noor Jehan starrer, Village Girl (1945).
 Naushad gave him more chances in Anmol Ghadi (1946) where he effectively sang the minor atmospheric song Tera Khilona Toota Balak and in Shah Jehan (1946) where he sang 2 lines in a duet with Kundan Lal Saigal!